 Top 10 Twitter tips and tricks

 Below is a listing of our top 10 favorite Twitter tips and tricks.
-These tips will help make your Twitter experience more enjoyable and can help increase your followers.
+These tips help make your Twitter experience more enjoyable and helps increase your followers.

-- Create your own background image.
+- Create a background image.
 However, do not make the image too much like an ad or sales pitch.
-The background image must be less than 800k and we recommend a size of 1600x1200 for a large image or smaller if you plan on tiling the image or just having it on the left-hand side.
-Finally, keep in mind that smaller resolutions and monitor sizes will hide much of the background.
+The background image must be less than 800 k, and we recommend a size of 1600 x 1200 for a large image or smaller if you plan on tiling the image or having it on the left side.
+Finally, realize that smaller resolutions and monitor sizes hide much of the background.

 Take advantage of the hundreds of different third-party online tools and services that enhance your Twitter experience.
 Below are a few of our favorites.

-- Manageflitter - Fantastic site for managing your followers and getting an easy to read overview of people not following you back, quiet users, and inactive users.
+- Manageflitter - Fantastic site for managing your followers and getting an overview of people not following you back, quiet users, and inactive users.